One Hundred and Twenty-Sixth Annual Commencement Ceremony

 Alpha Eta is the national scholastic honor society for the allied health professions.
 Its purpose is to promote and recognize scholarship, leadership and contributions to the allied health professions.
 The members of Alpha Eta are wearing ceremonial green honor cords.

-Pi Alpha is the national physician assistant honor society organized for the promotion and recognition of significant academic achievement, leadership, research, community/ professional service and related activities.
-The society also encourages a high standard of character and conduct among both physician assistant students and graduates.
-The members of Pi Alpha are wearing ceremonial blue and green honor cords.
+Pi Alpha is the national PA honor society organized for the promotion and recognition of PA students, faculty, alumni and honorary members.
+Membership signifies inductees’ significant academic achievements and honors them for their leadership, research, community/professional service and other related activities.
+The society also encourages a high standard of character and conduct among students, faculty, alumni and honorary members.

 College of Podiatric Medicine and Surgery